ml-explore/mlx/docs/src/dev/extensions.rst

 Binding to Python
 ^^^^^^^^^^^^^^^^^^

 We use PyBind11_ to build a Python API for the C++ library.
-Since bindings for all needed components such as `mlx.core.array`, `mlx.core.stream`, etc. are already provided, adding our :meth:`axpby` becomes very simple!
+Since bindings for components such as :class:`mlx.core.array`, :class:`mlx.core.stream`, etc. are already provided, adding our :meth:`axpby` is simple!

 .. code-block:: C++